List of user-related terms and definitions.

 Actual transfer rate

-The basic, measured rate of the data moving between the Code42 app and your backup destinations, usually given in megabits per second (Mbps) or kilobits per second (Kbps).
+The basic, measured rate of the data moving between the Code42 agent and your backup destinations, usually given in megabits per second (Mbps) or kilobits per second (Kbps).
 This is the rate at which the compressed and encrypted data is actually transmitted.
 This rate does not take into account compression, and will generally be lower than the effective transfer rate or backup speed.

 The web-based application where you can edit settings or download backed up files from a web browser.